joelborellis/Realtime-Assistant-chainlit/README.md

    - **What it does**: Returns a random number.
    - **Example usage**:
      ```plaintext
-     Hey Ada, pick a number between 1 and 100.
+     Hey Ada, generate a number number between 1 and 100.
      ```

 7. **bing_search**